JJ Hooper: South Shields

 Hooper had a trial with Hartlepool United in September 2021.
 On 5 November, he signed with South Shields of the Northern Premier League Premier Division.
-Manager Graham Fenton said that "negotiations have taken place over quite a period of time and it’s great that JJ has committed his long-term future to the club... we look forward to seeing him score many, many goals for South Shields".
+Manager Graham Fenton said that "negotiations have taken place over quite a period of time and it's great that JJ has committed his long-term future to the club... we look forward to seeing him score many, many goals for South Shields".
 He scored four goals in a 4–2 win over Nantwich Town on 26 February.
-He totalled 12 goals in 21 league games to help Kevin Phillips's "Mariners" qualify for the play-offs at the end of the 2021–22 season, though they would lose a penalty shoot-out with Warrington Town in the semi-finals.
+He totalled 12 goals in 21 league games to help Kevin Phillips's "Mariners" qualify for the play-offs at the end of the 2021–22 season.
+However, they would lose a penalty shoot-out with Warrington Town in the semi-finals.

 In November 2022, Hooper was granted permission to speak to multiple clubs about a potential move away.
 In January 2023, Hooper's contract was terminated by mutual consent after he failed to appear for the club in the first half of the 2022–23 season.

-Gloucester City
+Later career

 On 18 January 2023, Hooper joined National League North club Gloucester City on a deal until the end of the 2022–23 season.
+He played seven games for the club, scoring one goal.

+On 6 July 2023, Hooper joined fellow National League North side Blyth Spartans, re-uniting with former South Shields boss Graham Fenton, whom he cited as a factor in his decision to join the club.
+He endured injuries in the first half of the 2023–24 season, though was praised by manager Jon Shaw for finding a run of good form around new year.
+He ended the campaign with 11 goals from 25 league games as Spartans were relegated in 21st place.

+On 9 August 2024, Hooper returned to the National League North with Spennymoor Town after impressing Graeme Lee during a trial.
+He was unable to establish himself in the first team, and had made only four substitute appearances before returning to Blyth Spartans on 14 November for an undisclosed fee.
+He scored five goals in 17 games in the 2024–25 season, which ended in a second successive relegation.
+He was released in May 2025.

+In September 2025, Hooper joined Northern Premier League Premier Division club Morpeth Town.